OpenITI/documentation/index.md

 Download Git for windows here:
 [https://gitforwindows.org/](https://gitforwindows.org/)

 Execute the downloaded file.
-In the page Select Components you can leave the options at their defaults.
+In the page "Select Components" you can leave the options at their defaults.

 The Windows Explorer integration \> Context menu entries option allows